Amur Maple (Acer Ginnala): Facts, Uses, Pests, and Diseases

 - Amur maples have fragrant flowers

-- Compact Amur Maple – Acer ginnala “Compactum” or Acer ginnala “Bailey compact” has compact, dark green leaves and round crown without need for pruning.
+- Compact Amur Maple: Acer ginnala “Compactum” or Acer ginnala “Bailey compact” has compact, dark green leaves and round crown without the need for pruning.
 This is a pest free cultivar of a smaller size

-Threats from the Amur maple and how to control it:
+Threats from the Amur Maple and How to Control Them

 - It can shade out native grasses and herbs in the savanna habitat.

-- It is an abundant seed producer and re-sprouts easily from cut stump
+- It is an abundant seed producer and re-sprouts easily from a cut stump.

 - They can be controlled by burning them but cannot be eliminated.

 - Small infestations of the Amur maple can be removed easily.